By: Brandy Campbell | Posted: September 26, 2017

 With the store’s profits, Joseph no longer has to rely solely on his carpentry business.
 He now knows he will be able to provide food, shelter and clothing for his five children.
 He’s even been able to build a bathroom beside the family’s home.

-Sometimes Joseph still marvels over the enormous gift from the sponsors he’s never met.
-From people who care about Joseph’s family so deeply that they would give such a sacrificial gift.
-But when words escape him, Joseph simply looks at Benedicta, standing under the wooden sign proclaiming the store’s name as she sells treats to the neighborhood children.
+Sometimes Joseph still marvels over the enormous gift from the sponsors he’s never met, from people who care about Joseph’s family so deeply that they would give so sacrificially.

-Ewuradze Na Jaye.
-It’s a phrase that means “the work of God” in Joseph’s language of Twi.
+But when words escape him, Joseph simply looks at Benedicta standing under their store’s wooden sign as she sells treats to the neighborhood children.
+It reads Ewuradze Na Jaye — a phrase that means “the work of God” in Joseph’s language of Twi.
 And everything he sees is a testimony.

 The shop that Benedicta's family opened with a gift from her sponsor provides a steady income.